designforcontext/aac_review_tool/data/cookbook/link_iport_from_external_vocab.md

 Which also means for every AAT concept we use, we should state a prefLabel *in our repo*.
 For efficiency, but also because GVP's pref label is different (e.g. we want the simpler "exhibition" not the fully unambiguous "exhibitions (events)")

+*(From Rob, via email, 9/19/2016)*

+I think the description is wrong -- we're not importing from an *ontology*, but just referencing other resources on the web that happen to be controlled by someone else.
+To me, it's simply the same recommendation of "When linking to any resource, include its label" regardless of who manages the resource.

+*(From David, 9/22/2016)*

+I agree.
+Updated the description to more closely match Rob's suggestion.

 ### Reference: